AdobeDocs/workfront.sv-SE/help/quicksilver/product-announcements/product-releases/26-q1-release-activity/26-q1-documents-approvals.md

 You can now set up brands for the AI reviewer in the Workfront Setup area.
 This allows you to customize the AI review process based on your organization's branding guidelines.

-The AI reviewer is currently in beta.-->
+The AI reviewer is currently in beta.
+-->

 ## Välj ett Workfront-projekt när du skickar en granskning i Adobe Express